Catalonia's capital is one of the worlds great eating cities – and these are the best restaurants in Barcelona.

-Any self-respecting visitor to BCN can’t miss the outlandish Sagrada Família basilica.
+Any self-respecting visitor to Barcelona can’t miss the outlandish Sagrada Família basilica.
 Sure, the crowds are bananas but Gaudí’s as-yet-unfinished Roman Catholic temple is one of modern architecture’s most head-raising sights.
 Boasting eight towers, three façades covered with exuberant religious symbolism and stunning nature-inspired interiors, it’s considered the postmodernist architect’s masterpiece in waiting.
 Not a fan of throngs?
 Visit Casa Vicens instead; this small castle-like house covered with tiles was Antoni’s first major project.
 More into outdoor spaces?
 Take a nice stroll across the surreally tiled Park Güell instead.

 2. Devour the world at La Boqueria market

 On one side of the famous La Rambla boulevard is the Gothic Quarter with its labyrinthine streets, churches, alleyways and hidden squares.
 On the other: La Boqueria, one of the globe’s pre-eminent food markets, a unique tapestry of vivid colours, smells, tastes and sounds, comprising more than 300 of stalls selling local and imported prime-quality ingredients.
 You might have to fight your way through the crowds to get a seat at iconic bars such as El Quim, Pinotxo and Kiosk Universal, but nothing beats savouring a plate or two of homemade tapas in the midst of this truly vibey area.

 La Rambla, 91